 Iran's Supreme Leader, Ayatollah Ali Khamenei declared in 2009: "We fundamentally reject nuclear weapons and prohibit the use and production of nuclear weapons."

-But the IAEA published a report in 2011 claiming "credible" information that Iran had carried out activities "relevant to the development of a nuclear explosive device".
+But an IAEA published a report in 2011 claiming "credible" information that Iran had carried out activities "relevant to the development of a nuclear explosive device".

 The report drew attention to a military complex at Parchin, south of Tehran, which the IAEA has been unable to visit since 2005.

 Reports surfaced in 2000 that a large containment vessel had been built there to conduct hydrodynamic experiments.
 The IAEA said such experiments, which involve using explosives in conjunction with nuclear material or surrogates, were "strong indicators of possible weapon development".

 The technology used to enrich uranium to the level needed for nuclear power can also be used to enrich it to the higher concentration - 90%, or "weapons-grade" - needed for a nuclear explosion.